Skip navigation

 You can choose your child’s surname yourself.
 This can be done before birth or when you register the birth.

-When choosing your first child’s surname, you can choose between the surname of the mother, or the father or duomoeder.
 The information available on this page is covered by Dutch law.
 If your child does not have Dutch nationality, but a different nationality, then the surname will be set by the naming laws of that country.

 Double surname